What is Term Life Insurance?

 No Medical Exam Term Life Insurance

-The underwriting process for Term No Medical Exam Insurance is more like a traditional life insurance but, without the exam.
+The underwriting process for Term No Medical Exam Insurance is more like traditional life insurance but, without the exam.
 A phone interview is still required and medical records will still need to be reviewed.
-This type of coverage is generally limited to policies of under $500,000 and is a slightly more expensive than traditional Term Life Insurance.
+This type of coverage is generally limited to policies of under $500,000 and is slightly more expensive than traditional Term Life Insurance.
 The entire process is a little faster than typical but still takes 2-4 weeks.